DeshErBojhaa/linux-notes/core-components.md

 #### Tasks performed by the Kernel
 - **Process Scheduling**: Linux is a *preemptive multitasking* operating system.
+**Important Note: A process is a running program that is assigned resources. i.e. CPU, memory and file system**

 - **Memory Management**: Linux employs virtual memory management.
   - Process are isolated from one another and from the kernel.
   - Only part of a process need to kept in memory.